CAMS 100 hp Gnome Replica

 Rotary engines powered many of the most notable pioneer and Great War aircraft and their unique operation – where the entire cylinder bank rotates around a fixed crankshaft – has to be seen to be believed!

-More details about our rare rotary engines can be found in issue 9 of 'Contact', the TAVAS newsletter, available free to members (including all back issues).
+More details about our rare rotary engines can be found in issue 9 of 'Contact', the TAVAS newsletter.

 CAMS Gnome Monosoupape B2